pekare/hetzner-proxmox-pfsense/README.md

 - Enter shell (option 8), disable pf 'pfctl -d'
 - Go to https://${external_ip} and System -> Advanced -> Networking
 check 'Disable hardware checksum offload'.
 (Not sure why, but that hindered me from connecting to webui/ssh on hypervisor.)

-## step 7: setup port forwardring or vpn to your liking..
+- Setup port forwardring or vpn to your liking..

-Profit
+## step 7: Profit